 This is a place the user can go to log a new goal.
 A goal is anything that the user hopes to achieve or accomplish.
 Any goal added here will be saved to the user goal list to be viewed later.

-5.2.3.1 The system shall have a list of common goals in CrossFit which the user can select by clicking on an add to goals button
+5.2.3.1 The system shall have a list of common goals in CrossFit which the user can select by clicking on an add to goals button.

-5.2.3.2 The system shall have a button for a custom goal
+5.2.3.2 The system shall have a button for a custom goal.

-5.2.3.3 The system shall display a text box after the custom goal button has been pressed
+5.2.3.3 The system shall display a text box after the custom goal button has been pressed.

-5.2.3.4 The system shall allow the user to save a goal by clicking on an add goal button
+5.2.3.4 The system shall allow the user to save a goal by clicking on an add goal button.

-5.2.3.5 The goal shall save to the user goal list
+5.2.3.5 The goal shall save to the user goal list.

 5.2.4 User Goal List